-If you are camping in one site but hiking daily, you’ll find the ability to detach the front pocket very useful for trip away from your tent.
+If you are camping in one site but hiking daily, you’ll find the ability to detach the front pocket very useful for a trip away from your tent.

 For very long hiking trips where you need to pack a lot of gear, you may find the Kelty PK 50 to be a bit too small.
-If you regular hike with a lot of bulky stuff, even if it’s under the 40lb limit, you may have difficulty fitting it all in.
+If you regularly hike with a lot of bulky stuff, even if it’s under the 40lb limit, you may have difficulty fitting it all in.

 On the other hand, if you have no other camping/hiking gear you can easily buy the other pieces in the TraiLogic series and be happy knowing everything is going to fit perfectly.